Dear Santa

 Dear PercyPostElf

-It makes sense that when people hurt us, we don’t want to forgive.
+It makes sense that when people hurt us, it’s hard to forgive.

 Let me share with you an African tale on how to catch a monkey.